octaviommr/mynotes-next/README.md

 ## Front-end

 - TypeScript code for static type checking
-- State management using Context API
+- State management using Context API and reducers
 - Tailwind CSS styling (with Headless UI and Heroicons)
 - Accessibility using ARIA roles and attributes, and ensuring color contrast
 - Error handling